-Prerequisites: Computer Science 507 or 575, and 530, with grades of "C" or better.
+Prerequisites: Computer Science 575 with a grade of "C" or better.

 Introduces the programming language Visual BASIC as a tool for developing user-friendly applications in the Windows environment.
 Topics include event-driven programming, basic control structures, data types, arrays, sequential and random file processing.